yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 0.5.4
 $ firebase --version # the below version is on my environment 13.13.0
+$ ngrok --version # the below version is on my environment ngrok version 3.3.0
 ```

 **Important**: Ensure all subsequent commands are executed within the `functions` directory.
 To navigate to this directory, use the command `cd functions` and verify your current working directory if necessary.